maamari/lares/README.md

 ## Features

 - **Quantitative and Qualitative Evaluation**: Provides both qualitative and quantitative approaches to evaluating models.
 Quantitative metrics include METEOR scores for translations, normalized ROUGE scores for summarizations, and BERT scores for rephrasing tasks.
-Qualitative metrics are computed both from binary user judgements as well as sentiment analysis done on user feedback.
+Qualitative metrics are obtained from user feedback to responses.

 - **Fairness and Toxicity Validation**: Provides a quantitative measure of the toxicity and fairness of a given model for specific tasks by leveraging Fairlearn and roBERTa.